large-scale-gxe-methods/GEM/README.md

 --covar-names
      Any column names in the phenotype file naming the covariates for which only main effects should be included for adjustment (do not include with --exposure-names or --int-covar-names).

---pheno-type
-     0 indicates a continuous phenotype and 1 indicates a binary phenotype.

 --robust
      0 for model-based standard errors and 1 for robust standard errors.